AaltoAsia/O-MI/docs/FAQ.md

 # Fequently Asked Questions

 ## Why there are only 50 values in DB?
-By default server stores only 50 values per InfoItem, but this can be adjusted with `num-latest-values-stored` in `application.conf`.
+By default, the server stores only 50 values per InfoItem, but this can be adjusted with `num-latest-values-stored` in `application.conf`.
 This is done to assure that if program is used only for testing it will not create lot of unrequired data.